Anna Federmesser

-Anna Konstantinovna "Nyuta" Federmesser (А́нна Константи́новна Федерме́ссер) is a Russian humanitarian worker, founder of the Vera Foundation and the Lighthouse Children's Oncology Foundation, activist for the rights of oncology patients.
+Anna Konstantinovna (Nyuta) Federmesser (А́нна Константи́новна (Нюта) Федерме́ссер; born 11 May 1977) is a Russian humanitarian worker, founder of the Vera Foundation and the Lighthouse Children's Oncology Foundation, activist for the rights of oncology patients.
 She actively promotes awareness on the necessity of palliative care in Russia, suggesting legitimization of palliative help and establishment of proper education in this field.

 Biography

 Family and early years

 Nyuta was born in Moscow in a family of doctors.
 Her father Konstantin Federmesser (1930—2016) was one of the founders of obstetric anesthesiology in the USSR, while her mother Vera Millionshikova (1942—2010) was a pioneer of palliative care and creator of the first Russian hospice.
 In 1994 Nyuta graduated with honours from Moscow school No.1507, in 1995—1997 she studied English in Cambridge.
 As early as 17 years of age, Nyuta started as a volunteer in Russian and British hospices.

 In 2000 she graduated from the English department of the Moscow State Linguistic University.
 In 2013 she graduated from the Public Healthcare department of First Moscow State Medical University.
 At the same time, in 2000—2013 she worked as an English teacher at Moscow school No. 57.
 Later she tried different occupations, from working in management of the Golden Mask theater festival to personal assistant of the Yukos Vice President and Head of Translation Department at the Chess Academy of Garry Kasparov.